eriksterneberg/haskell-api-skeleton-postgres/README.md

  - [DEV - Design & Usage - foo](link)

 ## Todo
+ - Implement functional tests
- - Add endpoints for PUT and DELETE
+ - Add endpoint for search user by fields
  - Add more fields to User model
- - Refactor to use Reader to ask for database pool
  - Add error handling for failed POST (database connection error etc.)
  - Add encryption of login and password
  - Add more comments in code
  - Use defaultH to return internalServerError500 on error
- - Implement functional tests
  - Add database username, password and address as environment variables
  - Rename project to better name
  - Deploy on Heroku; deploy database on different dyno